 How can you access graded motor imagery?

 A lot of doctors may not yet be aware of this sort of treatment so it can be tricky to access it through medical professionals.
-However, online resources (such as this post and our app) can help you get started and practicing in your own time.
+However, online resources (such as this post and our app) (update Aug 2023: Pathways is now a web app!
+Start our program here) can help you get started and practicing in your own time.

 Graded motor imagery can help you to get your life back, it can allow you to get your symptoms under control and even live a chronic pain free life!
 It takes courage and consistent work, but it’s so worth it!